XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 \subsection{Study of Schema Filter}

 We first evaluate the performance of our Schema Filter module in filtering database schemas.
-Results of different schema filter methods on BIRD are shown in the Table \ref{tab:schema_filter}.
+Our module iteratively generates a set of diverse schemas.
+In our experiments, we use the first two schemas generated, denoted as $S_1$ (from the first iteration) and $S_2$ (from the second iteration).
+Results for these, alongside different schema filter methods on BIRD, are shown in Table \ref{tab:schema_filter}.
 We employ the evaluation metrics presented in schema linking \cite{distillery}, where $P$ represents the column's precision in the filtered schema, while $R_c$ and $R_v$ denote the recall for columns and values, respectively.
 Compared to the advanced methods for schema linking that we reproduce, our Schema Filter achieves higher recall for both columns and values while maintaining precision.
 Furthermore, as iterations increase, it effectively adjusts the precision and recall of the schema, resulting in diverse schemas.

 We further supplement the performance of the final generated SQL queries under different schema linking methods.
 Due to performance differences among the various generators, we average the results from three different models: the fine-tuned model based on Qwen2.5-Coder-32B, GPT-4o, and Gemini-1.5-pro \footnote{https://deepmind.google/technologies/gemini/}.
 Notably, we emphasize the $\Delta$EX metrics, which indicate the improvements achieved compared to the full schema method.
 As shown in Table \ref{tab:schema_filter_append}, our methods demonstrate significant enhancements.
 Additionally, we find that selecting a single iteration (i.e., $p_s=1$) yields better results than the second iteration.
 Throughout the entire pipeline, we introduce greater schema diversity through multiple iterations.
 For additional experiments about the Schema Filter, please refer to Appendix III.